 We have made it easy to learn and relevant to your daily life - by breaking down the basic mindfulness principles.
 You do not have to find a teacher where you live, spend endless hours and money on boring, expensive, complex classes.
 Study at your own pace at home and get into some of the above benefits (in 8 weeks).
 Here are some testimonials (excerpts):

-" You have helped me free up more time.
-With love." - John E, Calgary
+" You have helped me free up more time." - John E, Calgary

 "Mindfulness has been a gateway to living in new ways" - T. Robinson, L.A.